noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

     - 1 minute are available for 15 days
     - 5 minutes are available for 63 days
     - 1 hours are available for 455 days (15 months)

+#### dimensions

+- a name/value pair that is part of the identity of a metric
+  - assign up to 10 dimensions to a metric.
+- separate your data points for different measurements

 #### Metrics Explorer